Skip to main content

 THEIR FEAST DAY

-The ancient calendar, drawn up in the pontificate of Liberius, mentions the festival of SS.
-Protus and Hyacinthus on September 11, as celebrated at their tomb on the old Salarian Way, in the cemetery of Basilla, who lay buried at some distance.
+The ancient calendar, drawn up in the pontificate of Liberius, mentions the festival of Saints Protus and Hyacinthus on September 11, as celebrated at their tomb on the old Salarian Way, in the cemetery of Basilla, who lay buried at some distance.
 Her name ought rather to be written Bassilla, as it is in the Liberian Calendar; for it is derived from Bassus.

 THE CHURCH